codyjohnsontx/python-email-app/README.md

 Copy code
 python3 script.py
-Note: The email's sender, receiver, subject, SMTP host, and SMTP port are hard-coded into the script, as is the email password.
+<br>Note: The email's sender, receiver, subject, SMTP host, and SMTP port are hard-coded into the script, as is the email password.
 Remember to keep your passwords secret and secure.
 Do not share the script with your password in it.